 In order to get the maximum benefit from our work together, it is important that we establish a contract that covers confidentiality, time-keeping, emergency procedures and the code of ethics I abide by.

-Code of ethics: I am a registered member of BACP (British Association for Counselling & Psychotherapy) and I abide by their code of ethics.
+Code of ethics: I am an accredited member of BACP (British Association for Counselling & Psychotherapy) and I abide by their code of ethics.
 You can access it here: www.bacp.co.uk/ethical_framework

 Confidentiality: As your counsellor, I am ethically required to protect your confidentiality.
 Everything you choose to share with me during our sessions stays with me and is not disclosed to third parties.
 (For information on the supervision process, please see below.)